aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-aspose-imaging-java-indexed-colors/_index.md

 ---
-title: "java image processing tutorial – PNG indexed color"
+title: "Optimize PNG Indexed Color with Aspose.Imaging for Java"
 description: "Learn a java image processing tutorial for loading PNG images in Java and optimizing them with indexed colors and transparency using Aspose.Imaging."
 date: "2026-03-20"
 weight: 1